HIPAA Breach Report for February 2018

 The Paubox HIPAA Breach Report analyzes breaches that affected 500 or more individuals as reported in the HHS Wall of Shame in January 2018.

-Minimize the risk of email getting you on the list with Paubox Encrypted Email.
-Start your free trial today.
+Minimize the risk of email getting you on the list with Paubox.
+Start for Free today.